 PDF Studio is a wonderful PDF editor by Qoppa software.

 It’s not an open-source offering – in fact, it’s a paid solution for users looking to edit PDF files.
 You get features like annotate, edit, optimize, sign, watermark, etc. for manipulating PDF files easily.

 Code and Text Editors

-Even though we’re Linux users, I’ve noticed that a lot of people like the Visual Studio Code editor.
+Even though we’re Linux users, I’ve noticed that many people like the Visual Studio Code editor.
 It includes a smart feature to autocomplete what you write based on variable type or function definition.
 It’s highly recommended if you’re working with Git, because the relevant commands are built-in.
-And as you start exploring, you’ll discover that there’s so much more to it.
+And as you start exploring, you’ll discover so much more to it.

-There’s also an unofficial open-source version of it, i.e. VS Codium.
+There’s also an unofficial open-source version, i.e., VS Codium.